jswithalex/BACE-Winter2015/planning/week1/best_practices.md

 ```

 + put js scripts in order of dependency at the end of the body.
-For example, if your script, script.js, uses jQuery, put your
-jQuery script tag above the script.js script tag
+In the example above, I'm putting my jQuery script tag above the script.js script tag because the processing is top-down and the script.js file depends on the jquery source.

 + end every statement with a semicolon.